alexeygumirov/pandoc-beamer-how-to/README.md

     - Specify input format. `FORMAT` can be `native` (native Haskell), `json` (JSON version of native AST), `markdown` (pandoc's extended Markdown), `markdown_strict`(original  unextended  Markdown),  `markdown_phpextra` (PHP Markdown Extra), `markdown_github` (GitHub-Flavored Markdown), `commonmark` (CommonMark Markdown), `textile` (Textile), `rst` (reStructuredText), `html` (HTML), `docbook` (DocBook), `t2t` (txt2tags), `docx` (docx), `odt` (ODT), `epub` (EPUB), `opml` (OPML), `org` (Emacs Org mode), `mediawiki` (MediaWiki markup), `twiki` (TWiki markup), `haddock` (Haddock markup), or `latex` (LaTeX).
 If `+lhs` is appended to `markdown`, `rst`, `latex`, or `html`, the input will be treated as literate Haskell source.
 Markdown syntax extensions can be individually enabled or disabled by appending `+EXTENSION` or `-EXTENSION` to the format name.
 So, for example, `markdown_strict+footnotes+definition_lists` is strict Markdown with footnotes and definition lists enabled, and `markdown-pipe_tables+hard_line_breaks`  is  pandoc's  Markdown  without pipe tables and with hard line breaks.
     - `all_symbols_escapable`: Except inside a code block or inline code, any punctuation or space character preceded by a backslash will be treated literally, even if it would normally indicate formatting.
+    - `auto_identifiers`: A heading without an explicitly specified identifier will be automatically assigned a unique identifier based on the heading text.
+Allows to make cross references.
+More information on [Pandoc documentation page](https://pandoc.org/MANUAL.html#extension-auto_identifiers).
     - `backtick_code_blocks`: In addition to standard indented code blocks, pandoc supports fenced code blocks.
 These begin with a row of three or more backticks (\`) and end with a row of backticks that must be at least as long as the starting row.
     - `implicit_figures`: An image with nonempty alt text, occurring by itself in a paragraph, will be rendered as a figure with a caption.
 The image’s alt text will be used as the caption.
 This extension is very useful when you need to autogenerate captions for figures in the markdown reference format like: `![This is the caption](/url/of/image.png)`.
 	- `link_attributes`: Allows to add addional attributes to links (to images and refernce links).
 For pictures we can define width and height.